jschultz38/degenbot/README.md

 open_ai_key = 'open_ai_key_here'
 ```

-- For the prod_token, you will find that in the discord developer dashboard
+- For the prod_token, paste the token that you took note of in step 3 above
-under the bot that you create to test for this project.
-- You should be able to just copy the prod_token into test_token, because
-nobody but the hoster should need to be running to instances at the same time.
+- If you created a test_bot, paste the token from that that bot
-- For the open_ai_key, we are using Fountai2 chatgpt token, so message him for it.
+- For the open_ai_key, we are using a Fountai2 chatgpt token, so message
+  him for it.

 ## Add the bot to your test server
 1. Return to https://discord.com/developers/applications and open your app